-An important piece of information that is provided by the erosion module of the mass balance model is the minimum quantity of soil loss that is required to cause a reduction of the $^{239+240}$ Pu inventory that falls below the detection limit after the model integration period of 55 yrs.
-The difference between the Ref{for} and the Ref{plt} $^{239+240}$ Pu baseline reference leads to substantial differences in modelled erosion.
-The model indicates that at the DR Congo cropland sites, soil loss of at least 37 cm (55 yrs.)-1 is necessary before the $^{239+240}$ Pu activity falls below detection limit using Ref{for}, while using Ref{plt} at least 10 cm (55 yrs)-1 of soil loss must have taken place before the detection limit is reached.
-At the Ugandan cropland sites, a 239+240Pu inventory reduction to reduce activity below detection limit is found for 43 cm soil loss (55 yrs.)-1 when applying Ref{for} and 32 cm (55 yrs.)-1 when applying Ref{plt}, respectively (Fig. 4).
+- 240 An important piece of information that is provided by the erosion module of the mass balance model is the minimum quantity of soil loss that is required to cause a reduction of the 239+240Pu inventory that falls below the detection limit after the model integration period of 55 yrs.
+The difference between the Ref{for} and the Ref{plt}239+240Pu baseline reference leads to substantial differences in modelled erosion.
+The model indicates that at the DR Congo cropland sites, soil loss of at least 37 cm (55 yrs.)
+1 is necessary before the 239+240Pu activity falls below detection limit using Ref{for} and in contrast 10 cm (55 yrs)-1 using Ref{plt}.
+At the Ugandan cropland sites, a 239+240Pu inventory reduction to reduce activity below detection limit is found for 43 cm soil - 245 loss (55 yrs.)-1 when applying Ref{for} and 32 cm (55 yrs)-1 when applying Ref{plt}, respectively (Fig. 4).
 Also, a pronounced sensitivity of the mass balance model on the tillage depth parameter is found.
-A deviation from an assumed 20 cm plough depth of ± 5 cm causes a change of the required soil loss until the detection limit is reached of about $\pm 24\%$.
-Testing the low frequency but high magnitude soil erosion scenario (only 5 extreme erosion years within 55 years simulation
+A deviation from an assumed 20 cm plough depth of ± 5 cm causes a change of the required soil loss until the detection limit is reached of about $\pm 24\%$. - Testing the concentrated scenario (only 5 extreme erosion years within 55 years simulation period), showed that detection 250 limit is reached after 19% less total soil loss.
+Hence, the sensitivity of the ± 5 cm plough depth exceeds the impact of the erosion year frequency, even for this extreme scenario assumption in the NiCo ecosystem (approx. 20 erosive rainfall events per rain season).

-- 260 Testing the low frequency but high magnitude soil erosion scenario (only 5 extreme erosion years within 55 years simulation period), showed that detection limit is reached already at 81% of soil loss compared to the continuous 55 years erosion rate.
-Hence, the sensitivity of the ±5 cm plough depth exceeds the impact of the erosion year frequency, even for this extreme scenario assumption in the NiCo ecosystem (approx. 20 erosive rainfall events per rain season). - The number of sampling sites that are considered to be subject to sedimentation is strongly controlled by the assumption on the applied reference (Ref{for} and Ref{plt}).
-When using Ref{for}, 4 slope sites (DR Congo: 0, Uganda: 4) show sedimentation greater than 5 cm (55 yrs)-1.
+- The number of sampling sites that are considered to be subject to sedimentation is widely controlled by the assumption on the applied reference (Ref{for} and Ref{plt}).
+When using Ref{for}, 4 sloping sites (DR Congo: 0, Uganda: 4) show sedimentation greater 255 than 5 cm (55 yrs)-1.
 This number increased to 24 sites following Ref{plt} (DR Congo: 9, Uganda: 15).
-For both reference scenarios, sedimentation at slope positions is much lower in DR Congo as compared to Ugandan cropland (Fig. 5).
+For both reference scenarios, sedimentation at sloping positions is much weaker in DR Congo as compared to Ugandan cropland (Fig. 5).
 The foot-slope sites in DR Congo show distinctively higher 239+240Pu inventories compared to the slope sites (Fig. 5).
-However, the mean inventory of foot-slope positions is still lower than the Ref{for} 239+240Pu inventory (28 vs. 32 Bq m-2), which would be interpreted as an indicator for weak soil erosion considering Ref{for} for soil redistribution calculation.
-In contrast, if Ref{plt} is used in the calculation, the same foot-slope positions would be interpreted as sites that received substantial sedimentation exceeding 40 cm (55 yrs)-1 (Fig. 5).
-The foot-slope sites in DR Congo show a pronounced 239+240Pu activity in many samples of deeper soil layers (60-100 cm), while no such deeper soil layer 239+240Pu activity is found at foot-slope sites of the Ugandan study site (Fig. 3).
-Simulated sedimentation that exceeds the site specific sampling depth minus the plough depth (i.e. 40 cm - 275 at the slope locations assuming a 20 cm plough depth) is rarely found for both reference assumptions (DR Congo Ref{plt}: 1, Ref{for}: 0; Uganda Ref{plt}: 6, Ref{for}: 2) and therefore suggests a limited impact of enrichment processes by selective transport of fine soil particles.
+However, the mean inventory of foot-slope positions is still lower than the Ref{for}239+240Pu inventory (28 vs. 32 Bq m-2), which would be interpreted as an indicator for weak soil erosion considering Ref{for} for soil redistribution calculation.
+In contrast, if Ref{plt} is 260 used in the calculation, the same foot-slope positions would be interpreted as sites that received substantial sedimentation exceeding 40 cm (55 yrs)-1 (Fig. 5).
+The foot-slope sites in DR Congo show a pronounced 239+240Pu activity in many subsoil samples (60-100 cm), while no such subsoil 239+240Pu activity is found at foot-slope sites of the Ugandan study site (Fig. 2).
+Simulated sedimentation that exceeds the site specific sampling depth minus the plough depth (i.e. 40 cm at the slope locations assuming a 20 cm plough depth) is rarely found for both reference assumptions (DR Congo Ref{olt}: 1, Ref{for}: 0; Uganda Ref{olt}: 6, Refror: 2) and therefore suggests a limited impact of enrichment processes by selective transport.
+265 - 4.
+Discussion